The following are the most frequently asked questions (FAQs) from household employers.

 What tax breaks do I receive?

-- Dependent Care Assistance Program (DCAP) – Most companies provide this benefit and allow employees to contribute up to $5,000 of pre-tax earnings to a Dependent Care account.
-You would then be reimbursed these tax-free funds to cover childcare expenses.
+- Dependent Care Assistance Program (DCAP) – Most companies provide this benefit that allows their employees to contribute up to $5,000 of pre-tax earnings to a Dependent Care Assistance account.
+You would then be reimbursed these tax-free funds to cover childcare expenses like the wage paid to a nanny.

-- Child and Dependent Care Tax Credit – For those who don’t have access to a Dependent Care Account, youcan claim the Child and Dependent Care Tax Credit (Form 2441) on your personal income tax return at year-end.
+- Child and Dependent Care Tax Credit – You can also claim the Child and Dependent Care Tax Credit (Form 2441) on your personal income tax return at year-end.
 You can claim up to $3,000 of the un-reimbursed qualifying child care expenses paid in a year for one qualifying individual, or $6,000 for two or more qualifying individuals.
 The credit can be anywhere from 20 percent to 35 percent of your qualifying expenses.